allegroai/clearml-docs/docs/faq.md

 **The first log lines are missing from the experiment console tab.
 Where did they go?** <a id="first-log-lines-missing"></a>

-Due to speed/optimization issues, we opted to display only the last several hundred log lines.
+Due to speed/optimization issues, the console displays only the last several hundred log lines.

 You can always download the full log as a file using the ClearML Web UI.
-In the ClearML Web UI > experiment info panel > RESULTS tab > CONSOLE sub-tab, use the *Download full log* feature.
+In the ClearML Web UI > experiment info panel > CONSOLE tab, use the *Download full log* feature.

 <br/>